Asymmetric Influence of the Amplitude-Dependent Tune Shift on the Transverse Mode-Coupling Instability: Introduction

-To include radiation damping, we could evaluate Eq.~\ref{eq:dispint} for $\mathrm{Im}(V)=+1/\tau_x$ where $\tau_x$ is the radiation damping time, although the integral would then have to be evaluated numerically, slowing down the calculation significantly.
-In practice, the radiation damping does not make a large difference in the case of the TMCI so it is neglected.
+Solutions with small and positive growth rates $\mathrm{Im}(V)>0$ lie on the boundary of stability.
+To include radiation damping, we could set $\mathrm{Im}(V)=+1/\tau_x$ where $\tau_x$ is the radiation damping time.
+Here, however, we neglect radiation damping as it does not make a large difference in the case of the TMCI.
+An added benefit is that Eq.~\ref{eq:exp1} is then scalable by $b$ and so only needs to be evaluated twice, once for $b>0$ and once for $b<0$.

 The inverse of the dispersion relation is subtracted from the diagonal elements of Chin's scaled coupling matrix $\nu_s\mathbf{M}_{nl}^{mk}$ for head-tail and mode-coupling instabilities as given by Eq.~2.44 in~\cite{chin}.
 Solutions are determined numerically by equating the determinant of the resulting matrix to zero: